 Dogs are often treated like children in today’s society.
 They are given names, allowed on furniture, and even given their own beds.
 However, despite these similarities, dogs are still very different animals from humans.
 For one thing, dogs are much more attuned to smells than humans.
+But the reason why dogs tilt their heads might surprise you.

-They have a keen sense of smell that allows them to track down food and identify other dogs.
+Dogs have a keen sense of smell that allows them to track down food and identify other dogs.
 Additionally, dogs are pack animals by nature, and this affects the way they interact with humans.
 Dogs typically see their owner as the head of their pack, and they will often try to establish their dominance within the pack hierarchy.

 As a result, dogs require a different kind of care and attention than children do.
 Understanding the difference between dogs and children is essential for providing the best possible care for your furry friend.